annasozonova/shroom-companion/README.md

 This application is distributed as a standalone `.exe` using [Launch4j](http://launch4j.sourceforge.net/), which wraps the executable around the compiled JAR file.
 Optionally, the executable can include a bundled Java Runtime Environment (JRE) to ensure consistent behavior across systems without requiring Java to be installed separately.

+## Inspiration

+The project was inspired by the behavior and interactivity of the [Bongo Cat](https://store.steampowered.com/app/3419430/Bongo_Cat/) desktop application available on Steam.

+## Assets Attribution

+The base mushroom sprite used in this project was created by [CAZ Creates Games](https://caz-creates-games.itch.io/) and is used under the license provided on their itch.io page.

+All modifications and animation extensions were done specifically for this project.